A complete picture

 Swim while we film

-We capture your stroke from the side and front using a mobile or tablet positioned poolside.
+We film your stroke underwater and from the poolside (side-on and front-facing).
 Swim normally — no special setup or adjusted technique needed.

 Review poolside with the coach